ProjectAida/aida/aida/aida/README.md

   * Output_Blurred
   * Output_Custom
   * Output_Snippets
 4. Upload the newspaper page images to the FullPages directory.
 Images should be located in at least two levels of sub-directories below (e.g., 'paper' and 'issue').
+Testing works with full newspaper page images, not snippets.
 5. Copy/paste all of the image filenames of the training snippets, with one filename/line into labelledImages.txt.
 Append the label \_true to all true image filenames and \_false to all false image filenames before the file extension.
 You may prefer to append these labels to the files themselves, so that you can simply output a directory listing to the file, with the labels already in place.
 One way or another, labelledImages.txt needs to have every filename from Output_Snippets with either a \_true or \_false label appended prior to the file extension.
 6. Open **src/execute/RunProgram.java**, and in line 50, make sure **int whatSet** is set to **"test."** The line should read: `int whatSet = test;`
 7. Determine which script you want to run.
 There are three possible scripts to run: